 When you complete the course your accreditation will be processed at the end of that month.
 It will then appear in your eTAMS account for evaluation.

 What is the duration of the course?

 The course consists of a reading of the sub-element of Interacting in the National Literacy Learning Progression.
 It also includes a video introduction to the Progression.
 Viewing the video, the reading and responding to the questions relating to this sub-element should take approximately one hour to complete.

-Completing this course will contribute 2 hours of NSW Education Standards Authority (NESA) Registered PD addressing 2.1.2, 2.5.2 and 6.2.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+Completing this course before 31 July 2021 under NESA’s interim arrangements will contribute 2 hours of NSW Education Standards Authority (NESA) Accredited PD in the priority area of Delivery and assessment of NSW Curriculum addressing standard descriptors 2.1.2, 2.5.2 and 6.2.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.